 Manhattan School of Music and Teachers College Columbia University offer a dual degree at the Master's level.
-The program is an accelerated one, designed to be completed in three years, rather than four, at the end of which the student will have an MM (Master of Music) from Manhattan School of Music and an MA (Master of Arts) with New York State K-12 Music Teacher Certification from Teachers College Columbia University.
+The program is an accelerated one, designed to be completed in three years, rather than four, at the end of which the student will have an MM (Master of Music) from Manhattan School of Music and an MA (Master of For detailed information, please Arts) with New York State K-12 Music Teacher Certification from Teachers College Columbia University.
+Students accepted in the Master's program at Manhattan School of

-Students accepted in the Master's program at Manhattan School of Music first complete the two years of MM requirements at MSM.
+Music first complete the two years of MM requirements at MSM.
 Students should identify their interest in the dual degree during the first semester of study at MSM so that the required coursework and fieldwork can be completed in preparation for the degree at Teachers College.
 To be considered for acceptance into the dual degree program, MSM students must have at least a 3.0 GPA and successfully complete the Teachers College Columbia University admission process:

-- Teachers College application form and fee - 2 letters of recommendation: one from MSM Director of Community Partnerships and one from MSM Assistant Dean of Academics - official transcripts for all undergraduate and graduate work - personal statement about teaching experiences at MSM and decision to pursue an additional degree in music education
+- Teachers College application form and fee - 2 letters of recommendation: one from MSM Director of Community Partnerships and one from MSM Assistant Dean of Academics - · official transcripts for all undergraduate and graduate work - personal statement about teaching experiences at MSM and decision to pursue an additional degree in music education contact the Director of Community Partnerships at Manhattan School of Music.